By Sharon Eberson

 Paul Ellis, son of Wilson’s sister Freida, was feted with a city proclamation that detailed his contributions to first getting landmark status for the decaying building, and years of work that led to having “my dream come true” on Saturday.

-Ellis also spoke of his uncle standing on principles and not accepting a $35,000 check – the same amount later granted to Ellis by the Pittsburgh Foundation for a feasibility study – the same study that he gave to Denzel Washington, who agreed to meet with Ellis when the two-time Oscar winner was here for the filming of Fences.
+Ellis also spoke of his uncle standing on principles and not accepting a $35,000 check – the same amount later granted to Ellis by the Pittsburgh Foundation for a feasibility study.
+That same study was given to Denzel Washington, who agreed to meet with Ellis when the two-time Oscar winner was here for the filming of Fences.

 Washington came onboard, and his fundraising efforts, along with foundation and corporate support, brought the August Wilson House to fruition.

-After AWH CEO Denise Turner introduced Washington, he emerged to cheers, wearing a dark ball cap and T-shirt with the sun beating down on the assemblage – a very different day than the one that brought him here in 2018, during a downpour.
+After AWH CEO Denise Turner introduced Washington, he emerged to cheers, wearing a dark ball cap and T-shirt with the sun beating down on the assemblage – a very different day than the one that brought him here for the 2018 groundbreaking, during a downpour.

 Washington was eager to hand the microphone to Constanza Wilson Romero, August Wilson’s widow and the guardian of his estate.
 But he took the occasion to thank his Hollywood friends “who gave a whole lot of money,” between $250,000 and $1 million each, including Oprah Winfrey, Tyler Perry, Shonda Rhimes, Samuel L. Jackson and LaTanya Richardson, Laurence Fishburne and Pittsburgh native Antoine Fuqua.